-Transfer credits from other schools or completed programs within this campus are not included in the calculation of CGPA, but are included in the "Total Number of Credits Attempted" (see charts) in order to determine the required levels for CGPA and rate of progress.
+Transfer credits from other schools or completed programs within this campus are not included in the calculation of CGPA but are included in the "Total Number of Credits Attempted" (see chart) in order to determine the required levels for CGPA and rate of progress.
 Transfer credits are included as credits attempted and successfully completed in calculating the rate of progress.
 For students who transfer between programs at the campus, all attempts of courses common to both programs will transfer to the new program and will be calculated into both the CGPA and the rate of progress in the new program.
-For students who transfer between programs at the campus, all grades and credits attempted for courses that are common to both programs will transfer to the new program and be calculated in the SAP measurements of the new program at the campus, all grades and credits attempted for courses that are common to both programs will transfer to the new program and be calculated in the SAP measurements of the new program and be calculated in the SAP measurements of the new program and be calculated in the SAP measurements of the new program.
+For students who transfer between programs at the campus, all grades and credits attempted for courses that are common to both programs will transfer to the new program and be calculated in the satisfactory academic progress measurements of the new program.
+If a student graduates from one program at the campus and then enrolls in another program at the campus, all grades and credits attempted for courses that are common to both program at the campus, all grades and credits attempted for courses measurements of the new program at the campus, all grades and credits attempted for courses that are common to both programs will transfer to the new program.

-A grade for a repeated course replaces the original grade in the calculation of CGPA; however, the original course credits remain included in the "Total Number of Credits Attempted" (in the charts below) in order to determine the required progress level.
+When a student repeats a course, the higher of the two grades received is used to calculate the CGPA; however, the original course credits remain included in the "Total Number of Credits Attempted" in order to determine the required progress level.
 The original credits are considered as not successfully completed.

 For calculating rate of progress, grades of F (failure) and W (withdrawn) are counted as hours attempted but are not counted as hours successfully completed.
-Grades of I (incomplete) will also be counted as hours attempted, but not as hours successfully completed; however, when the "I" is replaced with a letter grade, the GPA and satisfactory progress determination will be recalculated based on that letter grade and the credits earned.
+Grades of I (incomplete) will also be counted as hours attempted but not as hours successfully completed; however, when the I is replaced with a letter grade, the GPA and satisfactory progress determination will be recalculated based on that letter grade and the credits earned.

-CONTINUATION AS AN EXTENDED ENROLLMENT STUDENT
+CONTINUATION AS AN EXTENDED-ENROLLMENT STUDENT